How to Troubleshoot Central Vacuum Systems

 - Recent work done on house?

 - Recent wallpapering or paneling?
-Inlet removed or re - installed wrong?
+Inlet removed or re-installed incorrectly?

 - Inlet lid broken?